Plate Carriers

 What is a plate carrier, and how to choose the best one?

 Plate carriers are protective vests that can be worn over clothing.
-They are designed to carry items like armor inserts.
-It can protect your vital organs from shrapnel and bullets if you are caught in an explosion, shooting.
+They are designed to carry ballistic armor inserts and other items.
+It can protect your vital organs from shrapnel and bullets if you are caught in an explosion, shooting, or other emergency situation.

 With all of the different items vests on the market, it can be difficult to determine which one is best for you.
 We’ve provided some general guidelines below that should help narrow down your options so you can better understand whether a particular vest will work for your needs or not.